stormid/scaffold/docs/css.md

 - autoprefixer - adds vendor prefixes to CSS rules
 - postcss-custom-properties - adds fallback rules for browsers that do not support CSS variables

-Post-processing is based on the supported browser list defined in `.browserlist.rc`.
+Post-processing is based on the supported browser list defined in `.browserslistrc`.